p2xai/gronka/index.md

 - video formats: mp4, mov, webm, avi, mkv
 - image formats: png, jpg, jpeg, webp, gif

-yes, it can convert gifs to gifs. don't ask why, just embrace it.
+gifs can also be converted to gifs with different quality settings or optimizations.

 ## how it works

-there are three parts to this thing:
+gronka consists of three components:

 1. **discord bot** - the part that lives in your server, downloads media, and does the converting
 2. **r2 storage** - stores and serves videos, images, and gifs via cloudflare r2 (optional, falls back to local storage)